Module 9 Human Factors aims at providing an understanding of the role of the human factors in the complex system in the aviation field.

 EASA Regulated Aircraft Maintenance is interesting and highly professional moreover Licensed Aircraft Engineers are essential to maintain the global aviation industry.
 Employment in the field of aviation offers the potential of a wide and varied career with an attractive salary.

-This Program is intended to provide detailed guidance support and understanding to enable you to pursue an EASA Part 66 Aircraft Maintenance Engineers Licenses (AMEL) as a “self-starter” – Means you are working through the various options which provides for a self-study route to obtain your AMEL qualification.
+This program is intended to provide detailed guidance support and understanding to enable you to pursue an EASA Part 66 Aircraft Maintenance Engineers Licenses (AMEL) as a “self-starter” – Means you are working through the various options which provide for a self-study route to obtain your AMEL qualification.

 What do People Say about Sofema Aviation Services Training?

 “The visual materials helped me to understand a lot.”

 “The course was delivered under a good tempo.”

 “We gained some extra knowledge on the industry.”

 “The instructor delivered the information in a very accessible way.”

 “The instructor kept us very focused on the subject matter.”